 Skip to main content

-In A-Parser, the Template Toolkit is used for formatting requests and results.
-The template engine allows the final string (e.g., requests or results) to be formed according to the rules specified in the template.
-Template Toolkit has many features:
+A-Parser uses the Template Toolkit engine for formatting queries and results.
+This template engine allows you to form the final string (e.g., queries or results) based on rules defined in a template.
+Template Toolkit offers a wide range of features:

 • Support for conditions and loops